Top 45+ Express js Interview Questions And Answers

 Ans:

 You can construct middleware functions in Express.js to manage issues that arise during request processing with custom error handling.
 The four parameters of these middleware functions are {err}, `req}, `res}, and `next}.
-When an application error happens, they are triggered.
+When an application error happens, they are triggered, allowing developers to define how errors should be logged or communicated to the client.
+This ensures a consistent error-handling mechanism across the application, improving maintainability and user experience.

 51. Discuss route guarding in Express.js and its implementation.